CastroForGeorgia/GA-5/content/_campaign/welcome-hub/rules/content-standards.md

 - Use **original photos** or Creative Commons–licensed images (CC0, CC-BY).
 - Include photographer credit in the image README or PR description.
 - Avoid tokenizing or exploitative imagery—show real dignity and joy.
-- Don’t upload images of minors unless you have documented consent.
+- Don't upload images of minors unless you have documented consent.

 ---